Climate Action and Education InitiativeJU Climate Innovation Challenge

 Jacksonville University'sCommitment to Climate Action

 Jacksonville University is positioned on the banks of the St. Johns River, where the university community feels the effects of climate change—storm surges, warm temperatures, polluted waters—every day and works to combat it.
 As scientists, educators, and policy experts, we understand that it is our duty to take action to protect the campus community, Jacksonville, and the greater state of Florida.
-Therefore, the University is launching an educational and innovative climate initiative, the Jacksonville University Climate Innovation Challenge
+Therefore, the University has launched an educational and innovative climate initiative, the Jacksonville University Climate Innovation Challenge

 In partnership with the College of Arts and Sciences, College of Law, Marine Science Research Institute, and the Public Policy Institute, the Climate Innovation Challenge hosts events that empower our community to develop approaches to our environmental challenges that raise awareness, change behavior, promote focused research, stimulate corporate actions, or launch innovative solutions.